Links on Android Authority may earn us a commission. Learn more.

 As far as ports are concerned, you’re looking at a pair of HDMI options and a VGA input.
 These will allow you to connect both consoles and PCs to take advantage of Asus’ GameFast Input technology and flicker-free display.

 Lenovo’s 24-inch monitor is one of the most stylish options on this list, and it all comes down to the base.
 The single angular arm is easy to adjust and the cable management clip is an excellent touch on a messy desk.
 This Lenovo monitor is also jam-packed with ports to the tune of an HDMI, DisplayPort, two USB-A options, and a USB-C port.

 It also leaps past the other 1080p monitors on the list, thanks to a crisp QHD resolution.
 It’s the sharpest you’ll find on this list, and Lenovo added FreeSync for good measure even though it’s not a dedicated gaming display.

 Samsung T350 Series

 The last 24-inch monitor on the menu for today comes from Samsung.
-Samsung brings great displays to its phones and TVs, so why should a monitor be any different?
-This Full HD panel is nearly bezel-less on three sides and offers FreeSync technology and a 75Hz refresh rate for good measure.
+Samsung brings great displays to its phones and TVs, so why should a monitor be different?
+This Full HD panel is nearly bezel-less on three sides and offers FreeSync technology and a 75Hz refresh rate.

 You can pop Samsung’s T350 onto a VESA mount or keep it on the minimalist Y-shaped mount.
 It also includes a gaming mode, which improves contrast to give you the upper hand in the heart of the action.